Ukonhattu/Ukonhattu/README.md

 ## I have been expecting you
 I knew you would come here.
 Welcome traveller, to my little profile.
 I am a software wizard, a maker of all things code.
 Been learning since 2011, so I have picked up a few tricks on the way.
-I have also been a mentor, a teacer of game programming courses.
+I have also been a mentor, a teacher of game programming courses.

 And many more things...